wirecloud-fiware/ngsi-source-operator/src/doc/userguide.md

   "Use the FIWARE credentials of the workspace owner" preference.
 - **Use the FIWARE credentials of the dashboard owner**: Use the FIWARE credentials of the owner of the workspace.
 This preference takes preference over "Use the FIWARE credentials of the user".
-This feature is available on WireCloud 0.7.0+ in a experimental basis, future versions of WireCloud can change the way to use it making this option not funcional and requiring you to upgrade this operator.
 - **Tenant**: Tenant/service to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol.
 Maximum length is 50 characters.
-If empty, the default tenant will be used
+If empty, the default tenant will be used.
 - **Service path**: Scope/path to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol separated by `/` slashes.
 Maximum length is 50 characters.
 If empty, the default service path will be used: `/`
 - **NGSI entity types:** A comma separated list of entity types to use for filtering entities from the Orion Context broker.
-This field cannot be empty.
+Leave this field empty If you don't want to filter entities by type.
 - **Id pattern:** Id pattern for filtering entities.
 This preference can be empty, in that case, entities won't be filtered by id.
+- **Query:** Filter entities by providing a query using the Simple Query Language.
-- **Monitored NGSI Attributes:** Attributes to monitor for updates.
-Currently, the Orion Context Broker requires a list of attributes to monitor for changes, so this field cannot be empty.
+- **Monitored NGSI Attributes:** Attributes to monitor for updates. those changes are tracked by creating a subscription inside the context broker.
+If this list is empty, that subscription won't be created.

 **NOTE** If you are using a custom instance of the Orion Context Broker, take into account that by default Orion doesn't support sending notifications to